rtodosic/CosmosCli/README.md

 cosmos database new -d TestDB
 ```

 The following creates a database with autoscaling RU/s.
-The value must be 1000 and 1,000,000 RU/s and the output message will say that the RU/s is 10% of what you specified.
+The value must be between 1000 and 1,000,000 RU/s and the output message will say that the RU/s is 10% of what you specified.

 ```bash
 cosmos database new -d TestDB --autoscale 1000